-Loyola Law School's clinics engage with the Southern California community and well beyond as their students, attorneys and professors advocate on behalf of a wide-range interests.
-Clients include juvenile criminal defendants, the wrongfully convicted, immigrants seeking relief and much more.
+Loyola Law School's clinics engage with the Southern California community and well beyond as their students, attorneys and professors advocate on behalf of a wide range of interests.
+Clients include juvenile criminal defendants, the wrongfully convicted, immigrants seeking relief and many more.
+The newest clinic, the Collateral Consequences of Conviction Justice Project, is a partnership with Los Angeles Mayor Eric Garcetti's Office of Reentry.

 Collaborative Family Law Clinic